 - Phase 2: Stormy Weeks – your baby is fussy due to the developmental or neurological development

-- Phase 3: Wonder Week – the new skill is mastered and the child goes back to be happy.
+- Phase 3: Wonder Week – the new skill is mastered and the child goes back to being happy.

-Many parents swear by this concept and the book and companion APP is very popular.
+Many parents swear by this concept and the book and companion APP are very popular.
 Others will tell you that the science behind this concept is flawed.

 Wonder Weeks – A Flawed Concept